isomerpages/ogp-poe-rayyan/pages/faq.md

 on a page.
 I also added more content on some pages as I felt they looked a bit bare, and I wanted to mimic the experience of an actual site.</p>
 <p>For the remaining pages filled with "Lorem Ispsums", I decided to copy
-the content found on Govtech Singapore website, as it was built by isomer as well and had specific terms that would mock how the page would actually look like if it was filled with content.</p>
+the content found on Govtech Singapore website, as it was built by Isomer as well and had specific terms that would mock how the page would actually look like if it was filled with content.</p>
 <h4><strong>2.
-Why was the content shared chosen?</strong></h4>
+Why was the shared content chosen?</strong></h4>
 <p>The content shared comes from my personal experiences and actual places
 I've been to.
 It was actually quite a challenge to come up with recommendations, as I'm not a picky eater and enjoy most of the food I've eaten.</p>